robert-mcdermott/doge-report/README.md

 - Automatically uses HTTP_PROXY/HTTPS_PROXY environment variables if set
 - Alternatively, specify a proxy with the `--proxy` option

+## Output Formats

+The utility supports the following output formats:

+### JSON (Default)
+Data is saved in JSON format with proper indentation, preserving all data types and nested structures.

+### CSV
+Data is exported to a CSV file with headers.
+Nested objects or arrays are converted to JSON strings in the CSV.
+This format is suitable for importing into spreadsheet applications or data analysis tools.

 ## Output

-By default, the data is saved to a file named `doge_<endpoint>_data.json` in the current directory.
+By default, the data is saved to a file named `doge_<endpoint>_data.json` or `doge_<endpoint>_data.csv` depending on the selected format.

 You can specify a custom output file using the `--output` option.
+Make sure to use an appropriate file extension for the selected format.

 ## Error Handling